DonBower/Eclipse2017/TSL2591/README.md

 ## Installing ##

-To install the python module you first need to download this repository and install the ibffi-dev package
+To install the python module you first need to install the ibffi-dev package, then compile the driver.
- run:

 ```
+sudo apt-get libffi-dev
-python setup.py install
+sudo python setup.py install
 ```